 Basic Cave Rescue Operations

 1. Overdue Team

 If the situation is an overdue in-cave team; then a call out of caver resources is necessary to determine the nature of the problem causing the overdue situation.
-A list of names and phone numbers of CCC members and others is available on-site at the back door entrance to assist in getting this callout process started.
+A list of names and phone numbers of potential responders is available on-site at the back door entrance to assist in getting this callout process started.

-It takes a CCC caver to find a CCC caver.
+It takes a Carroll caver to find a Carroll caver.
 This phase of an operation can be done without notifying the legally responsible agency since it is unknown if a rescue situation exists.
-Further information is required in order to determine the current situation status, and only competent CCC cavers can provide that information.
+Further information is required in order to determine the current situation status, and only competent Carroll cavers can provide that information.

 1a.
 When is a team overdue?

 For general trips into Carroll Cave, to assist in locating any overdue party, a log of intended destination or work assignment should be kept on the surface for each team entering the cave – every team, every time.
 An expected return time should be logged and a surface contact established to receive the call that everyone is out of the cave as expected.
 Four hours past the expected time is grounds for the surface contact person to initiate a limited callout of cavers to locate the overdue party and report their status to the surface.
 Team leaders must take this time limit very seriously to assure there are no false call outs just because some great new passage was found during the survey trip.